Exeter/brainstorm/README.md

 - Go to AI competitions.
 - Web based RPG with programming challenges (like hacker.org but cooler!)
 - Autonomous quadcopter
+- Virtual bitcoin exchange (with API to accomodate trading bots)

 ####Workshops
 - C/C++